The Parallel Knowledge Gradient Method for Batch Bayesian Optimization: Asynchronous Optimization

 \section{Asynchronous $\qKG$ Optimization}

-The \eqn{innerKG} corresponds to the synchronous $\qKG$ optimization, in which we wait for all $q$ points from our previous batch to finish before searching for a new batch of $q$ points.
+The \eqn{innerKG-appendix} corresponds to the synchronous $\qKG$ optimization, in which we wait for all $q$ points from our previous batch to finish before searching for a new batch of $q$ points.
 However, in some applications, we may wish to generate a new batch of points to evaluate next while $p(<q)$ points are still being evaluated, before we have their values.
 This is common in training machine learning algorithms, where different machine learning models do not necessarily finish at the same time.

-We can generalize \eqn{innerKG} to the asynchronous $\qKG$ optimization.
+We can generalize \eqn{innerKG-appendix} to the asynchronous $\qKG$ optimization.
 Given that $p$ points are still under evaluation, now we would like to recommend a batch of $q$ points to evaluate.
-As we did for the synchronous $\qKG$ optimization above, now we estimate the $\qKG$ of the combined $q+p$ points only with respect to the $q$ points that we need to recommend.
+As we did for the synchronous $\qKG$ optimization above, now we estimate the gradient of the $\qKG$ of the combined $q+p$ points only with respect to the $q$ points that we need to recommend.
 Then we proceed the same way via gradient-based algorithms.